-Refer to 2 Corinthians 10:13-16 quoted above.
+Refer to 2 Corinthians 10:13-16 quoted below.

-Christ, as the Head of the church and with authority and responsibility for His field - the world, assigns local churches within smaller fields to an apostolic team.
-The word assigned (2 Corinthians 10:13) in Greek is 'meriso' and means, "to divide out, to assign or to apportion to."
+Christ, as the head of the Church and with authority and responsibility for His field (the world), assigns local churches within smaller fields to an apostolic team.
+The word "assigned" (2 Corinthians 10:13) (Gk. merizo) means, "to divide out, to assign or to apportion to."
 It is helpful to see how this word is used in Mark 6:41 when Jesus multiplies the bread and the fish.
 The food was divided/apportioned out amongst everyone, so that every person received a specific amount.
-In the same way, local churches are divided/apportioned out into the care of apostolic teams, working within an apostolic "field".
+In the same way, local churches are divided/apportioned out into the care of apostolic teams, working within an apostolic field.
 This ensures that local churches are properly cared for.